mohamedkhaled232/Social_Media_Data_for_Covid19_Research_WebApp/README.md

 1. Create a Python script (e.g., `app.py`) where you'll write your Streamlit app code.
 2. Import Streamlit and any necessary libraries.
 3. Define the app layout and functionality using Streamlit components like `st.title`, `st.markdown`, `st.sidebar`, `st.button`, `st.plotly_chart`, etc.
+   For detailed documentation on Streamlit, refer to the Streamlit Documentation.
 ## Step 3: Run the Web App Locally

 1. Open your terminal and navigate to the directory containing your `app.py` file.